OpenSourceEcon/BootCamp2017/Computation/README.md

 This directory in the repository contains all the materials for the computational methods section of the OSM Lab Boot Camp.

+## Prerequisite and tutorial resources

+We expect students in the Boot Camp to be jumping into Python at a level beyond an absolute beginner.
+Some Great resources for getting to that point include the following Jupyter Notebooks in the [Tutorials](https://github.com/OpenSourceMacro/BootCamp2017/tree/master/Tutorials) folder of this repository.

+1. [PythonReadIn.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonReadIn.ipynb).
+This Jupyter notebook provides instruction on basic Python I/O, reading data into Python, and saving data to disk.
+2. [PythonNumpyPandas.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonNumpyPandas.ipynb).
+This Jupyter notebook provides instruction on working with data using `NumPy` as well as Python's powerful data library `pandas`.
+3. [PythonDescribe.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonDescribe.ipynb).
+This Jupyter notebook provides instruction on describing, slicing, and manipulating data in Python.
+4. [PythonFuncs.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonFuncs.ipynb).
+This Jupyter notebook provides instruction on working with and writing Python functions.
+5. [PythonVisualize.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonVisualize.ipynb).
+This Jupyter notebook provides instruction on creating visualizations in Python.
+6. [PythonRootMin.ipynb](https://github.com/OpenSourceMacro/BootCamp2017/blob/master/Tutorials/PythonRootMin.ipynb).
+This Jupyter notebook provides instruction on implementing univariate and multivariate root finders and unconstrained and constrained minimizers using functions in the [`scipy.optimize`](https://docs.scipy.org/doc/scipy/reference/optimize.html) sub-library.

+We also recommend the ["Intro to Python" lab](http://www.acme.byu.edu/wp-content/uploads/2016/08/PythonIntro.pdf) from Brigham Young University's Math Department's Applied and Computational Math Emphasis (ACME) as well as the ["An Introductory Example"](https://lectures.quantecon.org/py/python_by_example.html) and ["Python Essentials"](https://lectures.quantecon.org/py/python_essentials.html) lectures from [QuantEcon](https://lectures.quantecon.org/py/).

 ## Schedule

 The computational methods lab sessions for the OSM Lab will be held from 8:00-11:50am, Tuesday and Thursday in Saieh Hall, Room 247.
 The lab files in the schedule under the "Materials column" that start with "ACME" come from the Brigham Young University Math Department's [Applied and Computational Math Emphasis (ACME program)](http://www.acme.byu.edu/).
 These computational labs are open source.
 We cover only a subset of these excellent applied math Python labs, which are available in their entirety at [http://www.acme.byu.edu/2016-2017-materials/](http://www.acme.byu.edu/2016-2017-materials/).
 We highly recommend that you take time after the Boot Camp to work through some of the other labs that are available to you.